-CLIMB CDC also offers training tracks in Culinary/Hospitality & Conservation/ AmeriCorps.
+Climb CDC also offers training tracks in Culinary and Hospitality, Conservation, and Medical Assistant fields.
 Youth split their time between the job site and the classroom, where they earn their high school diploma or equivalency degree, learn to be community leaders, and prepare for college and other postsecondary training opportunities.

 YouthBuild includes significant support systems, such as a mentoring, follow-up education, employment, and personal counseling services; and participation in community service and civic engagement.

 There are approximately 210 actively-funded DOL YouthBuild programs at any given time in more than 40 states, serving over 6,000 youth nationally per year.

 At CLIMB CDC participants have the opportunity to achieve academic goals such as obtaining a High School Diploma or GED.
 We have dedicated classrooms for this purpose and skilled, invested instructors, ready to guide and teach each participant on their own skill and readiness level.

 As part of our Workforce Training Curriculum, participants in our programs visit several college campuses during their 9 month program year.
 These visits are invaluable to their decisions in regards to post secondary education and school selection.

 Climb CDC’s construction program prepares participants for employment in construction related fields.
 YouthBuild offers participants unique opportunities to obtain certifications in NCCER, Construction, 30 hour OSHA, and First Aid.